johnjackoleary/cfi-commonplace-book/Media/Aircraft/C172S/C172S Datasheet.md

 pattern-base-speed :: 70
 pattern-base-rpm :: 1600
 pattern-base-flaps :: 20°
-Vref :: 65
 pattern-final-rpm :: as req
 pattern-final-flaps :: 40°
-Whyycool-procedure :: N/A for C172SP
+cool-procedure :: N/A for C172SP